aws-samples/aws-health-events-insight/README.md

 # Deploying the solution

-In this section, we will go through the steps to set up permissions for StackSets in both the central and member accounts for AWS Health Events..
+In this section, We are going to walk through the procedures for configuring AWS Heidi within both the central and member accounts for AWS Health Events.

 # Prerequisites